Introduction & Market Context

 Market Size and Economic Impact

-• The Efficiency and Productivity Imperative: UK productivity has historically lagged behind G7 peers.
-In a high-inflation, high-wage environment, businesses are turning to AI to automate up to 70% of manual marketing tasks.
-This allows lean UK teams to compete with larger global entities without proportionally increasing their workforce.
+- The productivity problem: UK productivity has always lagged behind other G7 countries.
+With high inflation and high wages, businesses are using AI to automate up to 70% of manual marketing work.
+This means small UK teams can compete with much larger ones without hiring more people.

 Brevo (formerly Sendinblue)